adamf-ssl/CABF-Drafts/NSR.md

    1. a CA-Controlled Environment; or
    2. a CA-Colocated Environment that fulfills the requirements of [Section 5](#5-requirements-for-ca-colocated-environments).

-Logging Systems MUST be in:
+RA Systems and Logging Systems MUST be in:

    1. a CA-Controlled Environment;
    2. a CA-Colocated Environment that fulfills the requirements of [Section 5](#5-requirements-for-ca-colocated-environments); or